Congo says toxic spill from an Angolan mine has killed 12 and poisoned thousands | DW | 03.09.2021

 The government of the Democratic Republic of Congo has said at least 12 people have died after a river was contaminated with toxic waste from an Angolan diamond mine.

-The Democratic Republic of Congo wants compensation after a toxic spill at an Angolan mine dumped hazardous waste into tributaries of the Congo River
+Congo wants compensation after a toxic spill at an Angolan mine dumped hazardous waste into Congo River tributaries

 The government of the Democratic Republic of the Congo said it believes toxic waste from an Angolan mine has killed 12 people and caused illness in more than 4,500 people.